jamesshenry/Kuddle/docs/serialization-attributes.md

 ## Limitations & Notes

-1. **No dictionary support** — `Dictionary<K,V>` types are not currently supported
-2. **No polymorphism** — Cannot deserialize to derived types based on discriminator
+1. **No polymorphism** — Cannot deserialize to derived types based on discriminator
-3. **Case sensitivity** — Node/property name matching is case-insensitive by default
+2. **Case sensitivity** — Node/property name matching is case-insensitive by default
-4. **Argument gaps** — Missing argument indices will throw; ensure contiguous indices
+3. **Argument gaps** — Missing argument indices will throw; ensure contiguous indices
-5. **Round-trip fidelity** — Comments, formatting, and slashdash elements are not preserved
+4. **No Round-trip fidelity** — Comments, formatting, and slashdash elements are not preserved